thesofproject/sof-docs/faq/index.rst

   MIPI SoundWire for smart amplifiers, I2S/TDM for the audio codec, PDM for 2-channel or 4-channel digital microphone arrays, and Intel HD-Audio (HDA) for display/HDMI audio.
 * **Multi-Point Clock Trees**:
-  Buses require intricate clock distribution across Master Clocks (MCLK), Bit Clocks (BCLK), Word Clocks (WCLK/FS), and internal PLLs, where either the SoC or the peripheral can act as the clock master.
+  Buses require intricate clock distribution across Main Clocks (MCLK), Bit Clocks (BCLK), Word Clocks (WCLK/FS), and internal PLLs, where either the SoC or the peripheral can act as the clock provider.
 * **SoC and Codec/Amp GPIO Control Lines**:
   Discrete GPIO pins must be toggled in precise power-up sequences to enable external speaker amplifier power rails, reset smart amplifier ICs, switch speaker mute gates,